technofocus-pte/sapintgrtnppdepth/Lab 5/Lab 5  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

     ![](./media/image92.png)

-21. Click on the publish button to save the copilot setting
+21. Go back to copilot window and Click on the **publish** button to save the copilot setting

     ![](./media/image93.png)